-On the surface, these approaches make sense.
-But what if Samuel and Sam were actually the same person?
-Rather than one online newbie and one offline churned shopper, you now have one unique multichannel repeat customer.
-Suddenly, the welcome and win-back campaigns don’t seem that relevant anymore for him, and you may have actually confused a brand loyalist with inconsistent messaging.
+On the surface, these approaches make sense, but what if Samuel and Sam were actually the same person?
+Instead of having one online newbie and another offline churned shopper, you actually have a unique multichannel repeat customer.
+Suddenly, the welcome and win-back campaigns don’t seem that relevant to him, and you may have confused a brand loyalist with inconsistent messaging.

-All these hypotheticals can quickly build up into a significant share of your contact base that we would prefer not to leave on the curbside.
-That is why identity resolution should be at the core of your customer data strategy.
+These hypotheticals can build up into a significant share of your contact base that you don't want to leave by the wayside.
+That's why identity resolution should be at the core of your customer data strategy.

-Acquia CDP’s Identity Resolution Engine unifies siloed customer data to create a 360-degree profile that encompasses a customer’s full journey over time.
-The IRE accomplishes this through a configurable four-step process: data standardization, data validation, stitching and deduplication.
+Acquia CDP’s identity resolution engine unifies siloed customer data to create a 360° profile that encompasses a customer’s full journey over time.
+The IRE accomplishes this through a configurable four-step process: data standardization, data validation, stitching, and deduplication.

 Let’s look at how you can apply an identity resolution engine to your own customer databases to unearth hidden lifetime value.

-Once you have standardized the data, you can validate values.
-This step will help you operationally: you can avoid having your call center agents try to reach out to invalid numbers, you can remove addresses that are not valid delivery points from mailing campaigns and you can reduce the amount of emails sent by suppressing invalid domains.
+Once you've standardized your data, you can validate values.
+This step will help you operationally: Your call center agents won't reach out to invalid numbers, you'll remove addresses that aren't valid delivery points, and by suppressing invalid domains, the number of emails sent will be reduced.

 There will also be some validation unique to your business.
 For instance, you may have recurring values due to unofficial resellers.
-You may also have agents that fill in clients’ profiles with the address or phone number of a store, if they help a customer get a delivery for an out-of-stock product or if they are evaluated based on profile completion.
+You may also have agents that fill in clients’ profiles with the address or phone number of a store, if they help a customer get a delivery for an out-of-stock product, or if they're evaluated based on profile completion.

-Finally, the validation should help you remove dummy values.
-For instance, two different people could both have said that their emails were [email protected] You don’t want to match them, as they are likely different people.
-This will prevent having hundreds of records improperly rolling up to a single contact.
+Finally, validation helps you remove dummy values.
+For instance, two different people could say that their emails were [email protected] You don’t want to match them, because they're likely different people.
+Validation avoids rolling hundreds of records improperly into a single contact.
 Your identity resolution tool should be able to catch those and apply the appropriate treatment.

 You can then enhance the data.
-For names, you can apply nickname dictionaries so that when you look at Williams, you also consider Bills.
-For addresses, you can leverage change of address registries.
+For names, you can apply nickname dictionaries so that when you look at records with the name "William," records with the name "Bill" are also considered.

-Once your data is clean and enhanced, it is time to deduplicate records.
+Once your data is clean and enhanced, it's time to deduplicate records.
 Not all of your different data sources will capture the same information.
-Typically, an e-commerce website will have a high postal address capture rate, while a call center is more likely to capture phone numbers.
+Typically, an e-commerce website will have a high postal address capture rate while a call center is more likely to capture phone numbers.
 A customer may also have created two accounts with different emails but with the same loyalty ID or postal address.
-Hence, a good identity resolution tool will enable you to combine several matching rules.
+A good identity resolution tool will enable you to combine several matching rules.

 While the likelihood of two people sharing the same email address is low, the likelihood of sharing a home address is high.
-You don’t want to match on name only, you want to combine the first and last name with the address fields.
-Likewise, if you are concerned about home phone numbers being shared, you may also want to check the first name when the phone number matches between two records.
+You don’t want to match on name only; you want to combine the first and last name with the address fields.
+Likewise, if you're concerned about home phone numbers being shared, you may want to check the first name when the phone number of two records match.
 The tool that you use should give you the flexibility to combine fields when defining the matching rules.

-Finally, typos and variants happen and standardization will not catch them all.
-Having some room for fuzziness is important.
-As illustrated below, customers can make a mistake in the street number, misspell a word or choose to give their full name.
+Finally, we all know that typos and variants happen.
+Standardization won't catch them all.
+Leaving room for fuzziness is important.
+Customers can make mistakes in the street number, misspell a word, or choose to give their full name.

 Your CDP should support fuzzy matches.
-Acquia’s IRE leverages Probabilistic Matching, a sophisticated deduping process that uses exact matching and fuzzy matching algorithms.
-Therefore, each matching rule is a combination of attribute-to-attribute comparison and weighting thresholds to define what is a match or not a match.
+Acquia’s IRE leverages probabilistic matching, a sophisticated deduplicating process that uses exact matching and fuzzy matching algorithms.
+Therefore, each matching rule is a combination of attribute-to-attribute comparison and weighting thresholds to define what's a match versus what isn't.

 The default identity resolution rules that we use to get our clients started with Acquia CDP are: